Menix was founded in 2008, at the impetus of Mr Patrick Rondot, following the merger between SERF and Dedienne Santé.

 A high-performing, 100% French holding company

 The group is a leader in the European orthopedics market (65% of sales turnover) and dental implants.
-With the exception of Turenne Capital and the current management team, all legacy shareholders have exited, leaving, as of 2014, LBO Partners and Keensight Capital.
+With the exception of Turenne Capital and the current management team, all legacy shareholders have exited, leaving, as of 2017, FIVE ARROWS and Keensight Capital.

 The Menix Group is directed by Patrick Rondot, Jean-Luc Aurelle and Christophe Marrone.